yogi0001122/Shell-Scripts/README.md

 These are code samples that show common scenario operations with the different-2 product's using Shell Script.

-- [process_check.sh](./Ansible/Process-Monitoring-UseCase1/script_deployment.yml) - EMonitor process for High Memory and CPU utilization on Linux server:
+- [process_check.sh](./Ansible/Process-Monitoring-UseCase1/script_deployment.yml) - Monitor process for High Memory and CPU utilization on Linux server:
     - Enabling Logging